 I hope this chapter has given you a basic sense of how the USD INR contracts are designed.
 In the next chapter, we will try and discuss some quantitative aspects of the USD INR pair and perhaps look at the contract specification of other currency pairs.

 - The contract specification specs out the logistics of the USD INR derivative.

-- Lot size is fixed to $1,000 but this can be changed by the exchange anytime.
+- The lot size is fixed to $1,000, but this can be changed by the exchange anytime.

-- Expiry of the USD INR contract is 2 days prior to the last working day of the month.
+- Expiry of the USD INR contract is 2 days before the last working day of the month.
 The contract can be held/traded till 12:30 PM.